IrinaMilekhina/pet_scraper/ReadMe.md

 ## Scraping data from the website https://cosmetic.de/.
-Parsing data for all products on the site.
+Parsing data for all products on the site using scrapy.

 ### Data
 - Name of the product